Probabilistic Routing for Graph-Based Approximate Nearest Neighbor Search: Experiments

 \subsection{Effect of Space Partition Size $L$}

-We evaluate the effect of $L$ in PEOs and report the results in Figure~\ref{fig:simulation} on the SIFT10M, Tiny5M, and GIST datasets.
-On each dataset, theoretical results (top) are accompanied with their empirical counterparts (bottom).
-The empirical results are consistent with our analysis in Section~\ref{sec:impact-of-L}.
+We evaluate the effect of $L$ in HNSW+PEOs and report the results in Figure~\ref{fig:simulation} on the SIFT10M, Tiny5M, and GIST datasets (other datasets are evaluated in Appendix~\ref{sec:effect-of-L-others}).
+Figures~\ref{fig:simulation-sift-var} -- \ref{fig:simulation-gist-var} show theoretical results, and Figures~\ref{fig:simulation-sift-L} -- \ref{fig:simulation-gist-L} are their empirical counterparts.
+The empirical results are consistent with our analysis in Sec.~\ref{sec:impact-of-L}.
 That is, the smaller $J_{rel}$ is, the better the performance is.
 We also have the following observations.
 (1) The performance under $L > 1$ is obviously better than that under $L = 1$, showcasing the effectiveness of space partitioning.
 (2) An $L$ of 32 leads to a worse performance than an $L$ of 8 on the SIFT10M dataset, because the variance is larger when $L = 32$.
 (3) When $L > 16$ on the GIST dataset, the performance tends to be stable since the variance barely changes when $L$ exceeds 16.